SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

 Broker metadata readiness is retried for `KAFKA_STARTUP_TIMEOUT_SECONDS`; container startup does not rely solely on the broker container health status.

 While consuming, broker/network errors returned by `poll()` and exceptions from synchronous terminal-offset commits are recoverable.
-The service retries them until the `MAX_WAIT_SECONDS` activity deadline, pausing for `KAFKA_CONSUMER_RETRY_BACKOFF_SECONDS` (default `1`) between attempts.
+Terminal offsets are not committed until analyzer result artifacts have been written durably, and the service retries them until the `MAX_WAIT_SECONDS` activity deadline, pausing for `KAFKA_CONSUMER_RETRY_BACKOFF_SECONDS` (default `1`) between attempts.
 Every successfully consumed message recalculates that deadline, so the timeout